-1) Select Whitelist and click SAVE in the lower page.
+1) Select Whitelist and click SAVE.

 2) Your own device is in the whitelist by default and cannot be deleted.
-Click to add other devices to the whitelist.
+Click • Add to add other devices to the whitelist.

 - Add connected devices

 - 1) Click Select From Device List.

 - 2) Select the devices you want to be allowed and click ADD.